LiuYuancheng/DJI_Tello_Ctrl/README.md

 ### Introduction

-This case study aims to develop a smart drone system capable of emulating specific Industry 4.0 (I4.0) drone autopilot use case, including autonomously tracing routes, environment sensing (Terrain matching), transfer items and making decisions for subsequent actions.
+This case study aims to develop a smart drone system capable of simulating specific Industry 4.0 (I4.0) drone autopilot use case, including autonomously tracing routes, environment sensing (Terrain matching), transfer items and making decisions for subsequent actions.
 The objective is to demonstrate the potential impact of an Operational Technology (OT) firmware attack on such a system.
 The project is structured into three key sections:

 - **Attack Demo Platform:** Utilizing the DJI Tello Terrain Matching Drone System as the foundation platform for showcasing autopilot functionalities, potential vulnerabilities and attack scenario.
 - **Firmware Attack Demonstration :** Focusing on a demonstration of a malicious firmware update attack targeting the drone's Ground Contour Map Generate Unit.
 This simulation will highlight the consequences of a malicious intrusion affecting the system's ability to perform tasks effectively.
-- **Attack Detection and Defense:** Implementing Physics-based Firmware Attestation as a means of illustrating how a robust defense mechanism can detect and mitigate the impact of a firmware attack.
+- **Attack Detection and Defense:** Implementing Physics-based Firmware Attestation(PATT) as a means of illustrating how a robust defense mechanism can detect and mitigate the impact of a firmware attack.
 This section emphasizes the significance of proactive security measures in safeguarding drone systems within an Industry 4.0 context.

 #### DJI Tello Terrain Matching Drone Control

-In this project, our aim is to enhance the capabilities of the DJI Tello mini drone, which is inherently unprogrammable, in order to simulate actions commonly performed by industry drones, such as following predefined routes and transporting items within a factory setting.
+In this project, our aim is to enhance the capabilities of the DJI Tello mini drone (which is inherently unprogrammable), in order to simulate actions commonly performed by industry drones, such as following predefined routes and transporting items within a factory setting.
 The DJI Tello drone, being a basic unprogrammable model, requires additional features to emulate more complex tasks.
 To achieve this, we have integrated four additional ultrasonic sensors onto the drone, enhancing its ability to "detect" a more intricate environment.
 The autopilot control is executed by a main drone control program running on the connected computer.

 The bottom sensor of the DJI Tello, along with the four added distance sensors, collaborates to generate a comprehensive "5 points" ground contour map of the drone's surroundings.
 The primary drone controller, housed on the control computer, orchestrates the drone's movements to simulate autopilot actions and follow predefined routes based on the acquired contour map data.